The Legal Cheek View

 One recruit shared this experience, “As a first seat trainee, you are expected to find your feet and the work will often reflect that.
 But three months in I have seen a substantial uplift in the work I have been given which has ranged from drafting parts of witness statements, to drafting instructions for experts to research notes where the senior associate is asking for my opinion on how it would apply to our case.”

-Back at Blighty, recruits have settled into their “very very nice new offices” at 8 Bishopsgate in the City.
+Back in Blighty, recruits are well settled into their “very very nice new offices” at 8 Bishopsgate in the City.
 Dubbed “London’s most sustainable tall office tower”, HFW occupies three floors of the 50-storey skyscraper, with lawyers and staff able to access their own private roof terrace offering uninterrupted views across the capital.
 “The office is amazing.
 It has its own private terrace with a view of St. Pauls.
 It has lovely meeting rooms and a client lounge for internal and external events.
 The desks are adjustable for standing, and the open plan office works well.
 We have lots of break out rooms if you need to concentrate or take a call in private,” one trainee told Legal Cheek.
-“Only the lack of canteen services and the subpar vending machine bring the rating down,” added another — free pastries and yoghurts for breakfast just aren’t enough for some!
+In fact, the only critique insiders have of the space is the “lack of canteen services and the subpar vending machine” — we think someone isn’t making the most of the free yoghurts, pastries and beer taps!

 The open-plan office design has also created an “egalitarian” vibe in HFW’s working space according to one, with another recruit adding, “due to the new open-plan office, it is far easier to approach superiors and there is less of a closed door policy”.
 Another newbie offered this on partner approachability: “My experience in the firm is that everyone is willing to help — approaching them is the hardest thing.
 You often feel like you might be bothering partners, but usually they will be happy to talk through things if they have the time.
 You have to pick your moments of course, but that also comes with experience, and you can always ask a more senior associate in the first instance.”
 Friendliness can vary between teams — like at many firms — but shipping partners get a good rep for ensuring trainees are warmly welcomed aboard and, overall, rookies report feeling “comfortable approaching partners to ask questions and talk next steps/strategies through”.